artech-git/apollo/content/posts/asref_borrow_deref.md

 }
 ```

-Interestingly if you observe carefully here you will find that `AsRef` doesn't writes following type signature for the generic position `AsRef<&str>` instead it writes `AsRef<str>`, well if you are wondering why this is check out these two posts respectively [Rust nomicon reference](https://doc.rust-lang.org/nomicon/exotic-sizes.html) and [Niko matsakis](https://smallcultfollowing.com/babysteps/blog/2024/04/23/dynsized-unsized/), to understand the difference, now if you look on trait function `fn as_ref(&self) -> &str` it returns a borrowed version, Frankly the explanation behind how `str` is borrowed into `&str` deserves it's own post, but to give a short answer Inside the method, `self` is already of type `&str` because we're implementing a method that takes `&self`, so we can just return it directly since it matches the return type.
+Interestingly, if you observe carefully here, you will find that `AsRef` doesn't write the following type signature for the generic position `AsRef<&str>` instead, it writes `AsRef<str>`.
+If you are wondering why this is, check out these two posts respectively: [Rust nomicon reference](https://doc.rust-lang.org/nomicon/exotic-sizes.html) and [Niko Matsakis](https://smallcultfollowing.com/babysteps/blog/2024/04/23/dynsized-unsized/), to understand the difference.
+Now, if you look at the trait function `fn as_ref(&self) -> &str`, it returns a borrowed version.
+Frankly, the explanation behind how `str` is borrowed into `&str` deserves its own post, but to give a short answer: inside the method, `self` is already of type `&str` because we're implementing a method that takes `&self`, so we can just return it directly since it matches the return type.

-Now let's move our attention towards `AsMut` which let's us borrow a type mutably.
-If you visit standard library you will find there exists implementation for `AsMut` for `str` & `String` types,
-these implementations are as follows
+Now let's move our attention towards `AsMut`, which lets us borrow a type mutably.
+If you visit the standard library, you will find there exist implementations for `AsMut` for `str` and `String` types.
+These implementations are as follows:

-for string type
+For the string type:
 ```rust
 impl AsMut<str> for String {
     #[inline]